Eczema in Babies and Children

 - Paller recommends two teaspoons of bleach per gallon of bathwater (or 1/2 cup per full tub) at least twice a week.

 - Mix the bleach in the water before putting your child in the tub (you don’t want undiluted bleach to get on your child’s skin).

 - Make sure your child doesn’t drink the water.

 - Rise off briefly afterward, to get rid of the bleach smell.

 - Remember to the skin dry (don’t rub) and apply moisturizer to keep skin soft.

 Since the study, thousands of eczema suffers have benefited from this simple treatment.
 This is an effective, proven, and inexpensive treatment that helps relieve the symptoms of eczema and aid in its treatment.
 For just pennies a day, you too, can bring relief to your child.

-Parents, for more information on caring for a child with Eczema, visit Parent’s online magazine where mothers of babies with Eczema discuss their own experience and provide real-life tips on coping with Eczema on a daily basis.
+Parents, for more information on caring for a child with Eczema, visit http://eczemablues.com/ – Mei is the mother of a baby girl Marcie, who has had eczema since 2 weeks old.
+She says that taking care of Marcie was very stressful, but now that baby Marcie is better, Mei shares her experience and real-life tips on coping with Eczema on a daily basis.

 Paller, Amy S. Pediatrics: May 2009, VOLUME 123 / ISSUE Supplement 4;